ericoporto/ags-manual-wiki/Viewport.md

 Gets/sets the viewport's z-order relative to other viewports.
 This will be taken into account if multiple viewports overlap to define which should be displayed above and which below.

 The z-order is an arbitrary number and only have meaning in comparison with other viewport's setting.
-Similarly to [`GUI.ZOrder`](GUI#guizorder), the lower value puts viewport to the back and higher value to the top.
+The lower value puts viewport to the back and higher value to the top.

+**IMPORTANT:** If two or more Viewports have equal ZOrder, their draw order is **undefined**, and should not be relied upon.
+This is because of how draw sort is done in the engine.

 Example: